ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 The diagrams above show the possible sequences of phases during a `get` and a `set` operation.
 For each of the phases of a `get` operation `libelektra-kdb` calls the backend plugin's `elektra<Plugin>Get` function once.
 Similarly, for the phases of a `set` operation `elektra<Plugin>Set` is called.
+-->

-The current phase is communicated to the backend plugin via the global keyset.
+The current phase is communicated to the backend plugin (and any other plugin) via the global keyset.
-The value of the key `system:/elektra/kdb/backend/phase` is always set to the current phase.
+The current phase can be retrieved via the `elektraPluginGetPhase` function.

 ### Operation `get`